-&lt;sup>160 AFGE, Local 2544, 779 F.2d at 724-26 (employee could have reasonably harbored doubts about the ability of Office of Professional Responsibility agents to grant him administrative immunity, where neither the employee, the where an administrative regulation places limits on the use of information obtained during an investigatory interview, an employee may still be found to have a reasonable fear of discipline arising from the interview where he is not informed of this limitation.
+&lt;sup>160 AFGE, Local 2544, 779 F.2d at 724-26 (employee could have reasonably harbored doubts about the ability of Office of Professional Responsibility agents to grant him administrative immunity, where neither the employee, the union representative nor the disciplining officer had ever heard of such immunity; there was no "ascertainable policy for granting immunity"; and the employee had no way of knowing whether the grant was otherwise authorized by agency policy); see also BLM Portland, 68 FLRA at 181 (affirming arbitrator's decision that employee reasonably feared disciplined under the circumstances "[e]ven assuming the Agency told the grievant the meeting was for safety concerns and was non-disciplinary").

+investigatory interview, an employee may still be found to have a reasonable fear of discipline arising from the interview where he is not informed of this limitation.